Except When It Doesn't

 • Mutations are overwhelmingly destructive instead of constructive.
 Because of this, natural selection at best explains the survival of the species, but not the arrival of the species.

-• This problem is acknowledged by the existence of the recent Extended Evolutionary Synthesis effort because the standard Modern Synthesis is insufficient even to many working evolutionary scientists.
+• This problem is acknowledged by the existence of the recent Extended Evolutionary Synthesis effort because the standard (neo-Darwinian) Modern Synthesis is insufficient even to many working evolutionary scientists.

 • The whole of the universe has not had enough probabilistic resources since the Big Bang to find even two coordinated proteins, much, much less the vast number needed for a full biosphere.
 (See The Probability of Life)